12 Expert-Approved Ways To Even Your Skin Tone (Bye Dark Spots!)

 When it comes to uneven skin tone, knowing what not to do is just as important as knowing what to do.
 Many popular in-office treatments, like microdermabrasion, are popular for their skin-texture improving effects, but do little to even out hyperpigmentation.
 So your skin (and your wallet) would be better served trying something else.
 As always, consult with a derm for your best course of action.
 “For many people, hyperpigmentation is caused by the release of pigment deeper under the skin.
 This cannot be addressed by microdermabrasion, which only resurfaces the outermost layer.
 Microdermabrasion is somewhat useful for some lighter sunspots, but it’s generally better for improving texture.
 I have found that science-backed topical ingredients (such as licorice root extract, hydroquinone, niacinamide, vitamin C, etc) do a better job of breaking down unwanted pigment and improving tone.”

-Looking for more skincare tips and products personalized just for you?
-Take our Beauty Quiz now to get started with your own IPSY beauty subscription.
-Already an IPSY member?
+Want more skincare tips and products to boost your glow?
+Take our Beauty Quiz now to get started.
+Already an Ipster?
 Refer your friends to earn points, which you can use toward products.
-Either way, don’t forget to check us out on Instagram and TikTok @IPSY.
+Either way, don’t forget to check us out on Instagram and Twitter @IPSY.

 Like this article?
 Share it with your friends by clicking the icons below!